digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ...
 ```

-## Flux CD example configuration and busybox deployment
+## Flux CD Example Configuration and Busybox Deployment

 ### Configuration steps

-We're going to configure our [Flux CD](https://fluxcd.io) installation in order to tell it where it can find our Kubernetes manifests so that it can create the required resources.
-For this step we will use the Github repo that Terraform created for us which stored in the `TF_VAR_github_repository_name` environment variable that we created at the beginning of this tutorial:
+We're going to configure our Flux installation in order to tell it where it can find our Kubernetes manifests so that it can create the required resources.
+For this step, we will use the Github repo that Terraform created for us which stored in the `TF_VAR_github_repository_name` environment variable that we created at the beginning of this tutorial:

 ```bash
 echo $TF_VAR_github_repository_name
 ```
-What [Flux CD](https://fluxcd.io) expects is a `Source` and a `Kustomize` resource to be created and available.
-It's shipped with support for these by default via the dedicated [Source](https://fluxcd.io/docs/components/source) and [Kustomize](https://fluxcd.io/docs/components/kustomize) controllers.
+Flux expects a `Source` and a `Kustomize` resource to be created and available.
+It is shipped with support for these by default via the dedicated [Source](https://fluxcd.io/docs/components/source) and [Kustomize](https://fluxcd.io/docs/components/kustomize) controllers.

 Please follow the steps below:

-1. Let's clone our new git repository and navigate to it (yes, we're going to use the environment variables that were already created in this tutorial):
+1. Let's clone our new Git repository and navigate to it using the environment variables that were created previously:

     ```bash
     git clone "https://github.com/${TF_VAR_github_owner}/${TF_VAR_github_repository_name}.git"
     cd "$TF_VAR_github_repository_name"
     ```
-3. Before creating the resources let's store their name in dedicated environment variables in order to fetch them easily later on.
+2. Before creating the resources, let's store their name in dedicated environment variables in order to fetch them easily later on.
 Please replace the `<>` placeholders with something meaningful for your case:

     ```bash
     export FLUX_CD_SOURCE_NAME="<source_component_name>"
     export FLUX_CD_KUSTOMIZE_NAME="<kustomize_component_name>"
     ```
-4. Create the git `Source` component and commit the changes:
+3. Create the git `Source` component and commit the changes:

     ```bash
     flux create source git "$FLUX_CD_SOURCE_NAME" \